-To improve student progress and school climate, the District and the union agree to participate cooperatively in the development of school-based planning.
-School-based planning teams will include teacher representation consistent with procedures developed by the teams.
+12.1 General Statement: To improve student progress and school climate, the District and the union agree to participate cooperatively in the development of school-based planning.
+The Adult Education program planning team will include adult education teachers, program administrators and support staff.